 A New York Times Notable Book, We Need New Names was recognized with the PEN/Hemingway Prize, the Hurston/Wright Legacy Award, and many other honors.
 Bulawayo’s short story “Hitting Budapest,” which became the first chapter of We Need New Names, won the 2011 Caine Prize for African Writing, sometimes called the African Booker.
 Judge Hisham Matar said, “The language of ‘Hitting Budapest’ crackles.
 This is a story with moral power and weight; it has the artistry to refrain from moral commentary.
 NoViolet Bulawayo is a writer who takes delight in language.”

 Bulawayo grew up in Zimbabwe.
 She earned her MFA from Cornell University, where she was a recipient of the Truman Capote Fellowship.
-She has also held fellowships at Princeton, Harvard, and Stanford, where she now teaches fiction.
+She has also held fellowships at Princeton, Harvard, and Stanford.